balint1111/Jpa-codex/README.md

 - Angular UI with login, registration, dashboard and simple routing
 - Dark mode toggle and basic i18n support (EN/HU)
 - Basic authentication configured on backend services
+- Orchestrator service built with Spring Cloud and Axon

 See `backend/AGENTS.md` and `frontend/AGENTS.md` for environment specific instructions.